 For many of our customers, managing users across the multiple instances they own becomes more challenging as their enterprises grow and mature.
 As one customer recently told us, “Users are coming and going – some of them only log in once – and we don’t want our licenses going to waste.”
-Every admin wants an accurate view of license consumption, and we’re making that easier with centralized license visibility, available in Crowd Data Center 3.5.
+Every admin wants an accurate view of license consumption, and we’ve made that easier with centralized license visibility in Crowd Data Center.

 Centralized license visibility allows admins to visualize inactive users and export this information for reporting purposes or to optimize license use.
 The feature covers both Server and Data Center versions of Jira Software, Jira Service Desk, Jira Core, Confluence, and Bitbucket.

 Let’s take a closer look at how it all works.

 Why it’s important to prune your user base